insightfinder/InsightAgent/mariadb/README.md

 * `write_timeout`: The timeout for writing to the connection in seconds (default: None - no timeout).
 * `connect_timeout`: Timeout before throwing an exception when connecting. (default: 10, min: 1, max: 31536000).
 * `max_allowed_packet`: Max size of packet sent to server in bytes. (default: 16MB) Only used to limit size of "LOAD LOCAL INFILE" data packet smaller than default (16KB).
+* `metrics`: Metrics to query for.
+If none specified, all metrics from database will be used.
 * **`database_list`**: database_list can be from sql, example: `sql:show databases`. database_list also can be a list, example: `db1,db2,db3`.
 * `database_whitelist`: database_whitelist is a regex string used to define which database will be filtered. example: `dynamic_app_data_\d+`.
 * `instance_map_database`: Database to get instance mapping info, Define this field if instance field need mapping.